angeanto/angeanto.github.io/README.md

 ## UI consistency and accessibility

 See [UI review and design system](docs/maintenance/ui-review.md) for palette, typography, rounded components, navigation states, page coverage and verification limits.
 Change the Sass tokens before theme imports when adjusting the shared palette.
 Navigation JavaScript changes require regenerating `assets/js/main.min.js` using `npm run build:js`.

+## Recommendations

+`_data/testimonials.yml` contains the three recommendations transcribed from owner-supplied LinkedIn screenshots. `_includes/testimonials.html` renders exact excerpts on the homepage and full text on About, with author, relationship context and recommendation date.
+Do not imply company endorsement or Accelerator participation: these comments concern past course, mentoring and colleague experiences.
+Each excerpt links to its full on-site recommendation.
+Profile URLs and portraits were not invented or extracted.